10 Easy Baby Food Recipes: Homemade & HealthyThis post may contain affiliate links. Please read my disclosure.

 You don’t need a fancy baby food maker to do any of this stuff – in fact, I recommend against buying a special baby food maker because it’s a pretty pricey purchase for something you can’t repurpose for anything else.
 I like investing in kitchen tools that can grow with you and your family.

-It purees everything SO smoothly that the consistency exactly mimics the baby food pouches at the grocery store.
+It purees everything SO smoothly that the consistency exactly mimics the thin consistency of the baby food pouches at the grocery store.
 And you don’t have to peel any of the fruits/veggies (except for the obvious like bananas, oranges, pineapples, melon, etc. – that have a hard shell) because the Vitamix is so powerful that it pulverizes all of the peel of most fruits/veggies to retain all of those nutrients for your little one.

-It can also make chunkier meals for when your baby transitions away from purees.
+It can also make chunkier meals for older babies or when your baby transitions away from purees.
 Lastly, you can use it for so many other things like making soups, smoothies, pancake batter, falafel mix, brownie batter, etc. – the list goes on and on!
 I bought one when I started making my kids’ baby food and absolutely LOVE it and use it all the time (still!)

 #2: You need covered ice cube trays.
 You could just take regular ice cube trays and cover them in plastic wrap, but I found that ended up with my purees getting freezer burn which wasn’t great.
 I love these Mumi & Bubi Trays – which store / stack really well, have tight lids, and hold enough baby food for about 1 month!

 #3: A Steamer Basket.
 It’s worth it to have a steamer basket that can fit inside any pot.
 Steaming fruits/veggies in bulk is key to making baby food easy and quick to make at home – and a steamer basket can make all the difference!